danielMicallef/danielMicallef.github.io/_posts/2022-07-05-a-hiker's-diet.md

   - Snacking
 image: assets/images/blog_images/21_1.png
 ---
-Back from 4 days of hiking, an excellent mind and body boost and why not use my own experience to write about my diet as a hiker.
+Back from 4 days of hiking, an excellent mind and body boost and why not use my own experience to write about hiking nutrition.

 **With great views comes great effort.**